1) How can I contest or dispute a will and win?

 A: The general limitation period for launching any court challenge is two years in Ontario and most other provinces.
 That limitation period does not start from the date of death: it is two years from the date when a reasonable person would be able to discover that there were grounds for the challenge.
 That would usually be the date when you are informed about the contents of the will, but it may be different if there was important information that could not be discovered on that date.
 In particular, this limitation period does not expire when there was fraudulent concealment.
 If you only discover many years later that somebody deliberately concealed important facts (e.g., the will was forged, or it was not the latest will, or some of the estate’s assets were hidden by the executor) you can bring a challenge within two years of when you discovered it.

-These “will challenge” and estate litigation Q&As were compiled by Peter S. Spiro, of counsel to Rogerson Law Group.
+These “will challenge” and estate litigation Q&As were compiled by Peter S. Spiro who has retired from Rogerson Law Group.
 They are provided for general informational purposes and may not be applicable to your individual case.

 For your situation-specific advice or will dispute in Canada, please contact our estate litigation lawyers in Toronto.